 - Complete the one-hour Mandatory Course training on Delaware law, regulation and programs on prescribing and distribution of controlled substances.

-Reporting Supervisory Changes
+Reporting Collaborating Physician Changes